A secondary prevention programme of ischaemic heart disease in the elderly

-Plain English Summary
+Plain English summary of protocol

 Background and study aims

 Coronary artery disease (CAD), also known as ischemic heart disease, is one of the leading causes of death worldwide.
 CAD develops because of the build-up of fatty deposits (plaque) on the walls of the coronary arteries (the arteries that supply the heart with oxygen-rich blood).
 It is the leading cause of death in older adults, and its consequences are a major source of long-term disability, loss of independence and impaired quality of life.
 In patients with CAD, it is important to control cardiovascular risk factors (factors that put a person at risk of having a cardiovascular event, such as a stroke or heart attack) and improve the lifestyle in order to reduce the risk of a relapse.
 There are lots of studies in younger patients, but in older patients there is a lack of data.
-The aim of this study is to look at older patients with CAD to compare two different ways for achieving the control of cardiovascular risk factors and improve the lifestyle during the year after discharge.
+The aim of this study is to look at older patients with CAD to compare two different ways for achieving the control of cardiovascular risk factors and improving lifestyle during the year after discharge.

 Who can participate?

-Patients aged 70 and over who have been diagnosed with CAD and admitted to the Cardiology Department of the Bellvitge University Hospital.
+Patients aged 70 years and over who have been diagnosed with CAD and admitted to the Cardiology Department of the Bellvitge University Hospital.

 What does the study involve?

 Participants are randomly allocated to one of two groups.
 Those in the first group receive lifestyle recommendations (such as how to get more exercise and follow a Mediterranean diet) and changes in their drug treatment when needed to help lower their cardiovascular risk factors, as well as receiving standard care.
 Those in the second group receive standard care which involves being given lifestyle recommendations and drug treatment prescribed by their general practitioner and cardiologist.
-At the start of the study and after 12 months, participants in both groups complete a number of questionnaires and physical test to see if their cardiovascular risk factors have changed.
+At the start of the study and after 12 months, participants in both groups complete a number of questionnaires and physical tests to see if their cardiovascular risk factors have changed.
 In addition, participants are followed up 3 years later to find out how many are still living.

 What are the possible benefits and risks of participating?